Jash-Bohare/CleanChain-V2/README.md

-# CleanChain 🌱
+# 🌱 CleanChain

-**Earn ECO tokens for verified waste cleanups - Transparent, on-chain environmental impact tracking**
+> A decentralized platform that lets anyone clean dirty areas, prove it with geo-tagged evidence, and earn crypto rewards.

+---

-## 🚨 Problem Statement
+## Problem Statement

 ### The Environmental Crisis
 - **Global waste pollution** is reaching critical levels, with over 2 billion tons of municipal solid waste generated annually